CUBRID/cubrid-manual/en/sql/transaction.rst

 | OTHER META-DATA  | MVCCID1     | MVCCID2       | RECORD DATA   |
 +------------------+-------------+---------------+---------------+

-If *T2* decides instead to update one of the record values, it must update the row to a new version and store the old version.
-The existing row is replaced with the transaction's insert MVCCID, and stripped of any delete MVCCID, then updates the data content to the new value and appends a link to the log entry containing the old version.
+If *T2* decides instead to update one of the record values, it must update the row to a new version and store the old version in log.
+The new row consists of new data, transaction MVCCID as insert MVCCID and the address of log entry storing previous version.
 The row representations looks like this:

 HEAP file contains a single row identified by an OID: